 1. Account Set-up

 First and foremost, you need to create your GMB/GBP listing profile.
-Setting up your account is easy and you can do it at no cost.
+Setting up your account is easy, and you can do it at no cost.
 You just have to be extra careful with the information you add to it.
 This is an essential step in your digital marketing strategy.

-When creating an account, just head to business.google.com/create then sign in using your business email address.
+When creating an account, just head to business.google.com/create and sign in using your business email address.
 The online form is composed of different sections.
 Don’t rush to complete the form, but make sure to complete every section and provide accurate information.